-Even if Al Qaeda is not part of the armed forces of Afghanistan, its members could qualify as POWs if Al Qaeda "belongs to" a party to the conflict and it meets the criteria under GPW art.
+Even if Al Qaeda was never part of the armed forces of Afghanistan, its members could qualify as POWs if Al Qaeda "belonged to" a party to the conflict and it met the criteria under GPW art.
 4A(2).
-Presumably, "belonging to" a party would be a less exacting standard than "forming part of" its armed forces.
+Presumably, "belonging to" a party would be a less exacting standard than "forming part of"its armed forces.
 It may be that informal and even temporary cooperation between the militia or volunteer group and regular troops suffices to bring militia members under the protection of combatant status.
 The inclusion of the phrase "organized resistance groups" complicates the interpretation.
 The phrase was apparently included to address resistance movements of the type that sprang up in many occupied territories during World War II.
 If a militia is fighting on behalf of a government-in-exile, the question arises as to whether that government is still a party to the conflict to which a resistance group might validly belong.

-If no party to the conflict claims a partisan group or authorizes it to engage in combat, there may be insufficient proof that the group is covered.
-An Israeli court confronted the question when members of the Popular Front for the Liberation of Palestine (PLFP) sought to overturn criminal convictions for acts they committed in the West Bank by claiming POW status.137 The court upheld the civil convictions,
+If no party to an international armed conflict claims a partisan group or authorizes it to engage in combat, there may be insufficient proof that the group is covered.
+An Israeli court confronted the question when members of the Popular Front for the Liberation of Palestine (PLFP) sought to overturn criminal convictions for acts they committed in the West Bank by claiming POW status.
+The court

-131 See id. at 36 (noting, however, that states may not use domestic legislation to bring otherwise unlawful combatants under the protection of the GPW).
+&lt;sup>134 See id. at 36 (noting, however, that states may not use domestic legislation to bring otherwise unlawful combatants under the protection of the GPW).

-133 See Douglas Cassel, Case by Case: What Defines a POW?, CHI.
+&lt;sup>136 See Douglas Cassel, Case by Case: What Defines a POW?, CHI.
 TRIB., Feb.
 3, 2002 (noting that at least one Al Qaeda battalion is reportedly incorporated into the Taliban armed forces, possibly entitling those soldiers to POW status upon capture).

-134 See Mallison and Mallison, supra note 35, at 52 (suggesting "belonging" element could be satisfied by mere de facto relationship between the irregular unit and a state).
+&lt;sup>137 See Mallison and Mallison, supra note 40, at 52 (suggesting "belonging" element could be satisfied by mere de facto relationship between the irregular unit and a state).

-135 See Cassel, supra note 133, at 40 n.151 (distinguishing resistance movement in international conflict from rebel groups in civil wars for the purpose of article 4).
+&lt;sup>138 See Cassel, supra note 136, at 40 n.151 (distinguishing resistance movement in international conflict from rebel groups in civil wars for the purpose of article 4).

-136 See id. at 41 (concluding that indigenous groups resisting invading forces are likely meant to be covered, but recognizing ambiguity with respect to groups supporting the invading army).
+&lt;sup>139 See id. at 41 (concluding that indigenous groups resisting invading forces are likely meant to be covered, but recognizing ambiguity with respect to groups supporting the invading army).

-137 Military Prosecutor v.
+&lt;sup>140 Military Prosecutor v.
 Kassem, 47 I.L.R.
-470 (1971) (excerpts reprinted in DOCUMENTS ON PRISONERS OF WAR, document no. 160 (U.S. Naval War College 1979) (hereinafter "POW DOCUMENTS").
+470 (1971) (excerpts reprinted in DOCUMENTS (continued...)

-holding that since no government with which Israel was then at war claimed responsibility for the actions of the PLFP, its members were not entitled to be treated as POWs.
+upheld the civil convictions, holding that since no government with which Israel was then at war claimed responsibility for the actions of the PLFP, its members were not entitled to be treated as POWs.
 Because the occupied territory of the West Bank previously belonged to Jordan, a signatory of the GPW, the PLFP could only belong to "a party" if it belonged to Jordan.
 Since the group was illegal in Jordan, the court reasoned its members were not protected as POWs.
-138

 On the other hand, governments are not always willing to acknowledge their support of irregular armed groups, meaning a partisan group may have to establish a de facto relationship through other means.
-139 United States officials have argued that the Taliban and Al Qaeda are intimately connected.
-140 That connection is arguably what makes the Taliban responsible for the terrorist acts of Al Qaeda, and thus subject to military action.
-For that reason, it may be counterproductive for United States Officials to take the position that Al Qaeda does not belong to the Taliban for the purposes of applying GPW art.
+United States officials have argued that the Taliban and Al Qaeda are intimately connected.
+That connection is arguably what makes the Taliban responsible for the terrorist acts of Al Qaeda, and thus subject to military action.
+For that reason, it may be counterproductive for United States officials to take the position that Al Qaeda never "belonged to" the Taliban for the purposes of applying GPW art.
 4.